dijital20/pytexas2024-plugins/docs/1_plugins.md

 These activities generate **events**, or signals that something has happened. **Plugins** can respond to these events, performing some activity.

-Plugins are designed to be optional (they can be there or not be there, and the host application still works).
-A host application need only load the plugins, provide a mechanism to allow plugins to associate themselves with events, and then fire the events when the action occurs.

 ```mermaid
 graph LR
     user[User]